varocketry/guitar-mastery-hub/public/lessons/lesson_014_first_complete_song_stand_by_me.md

 **Why this is your watershed moment:**

 When you can play a complete song all the way through, something fundamental shifts in how you see yourself.
 You're no longer "practicing guitar" - you're *playing guitar*.
 The difference is profound:
-- Friends ask "Can you play something?" â†’ You can
+- Friends ask "Can you play something?" → You can
-- Family gatherings â†’ You can contribute
+- Family gatherings → You can contribute
-- Campfires â†’ You're no longer just watching
+- Campfires → You're no longer just watching
-- Solo practice â†’ You're making actual music, not just patterns
+- Solo practice → You're making actual music, not just patterns

 **This is the moment guitarists remember forever** - their first complete song.
 Not their first chord, not their first strumming pattern, but the first time they played something *real* from start to finish.